gscontras/ESSLLI-2016/chapters/1-introduction.md

 ~~~~

-XXX something about scalar implicature
+#### Application 2: Scalar implicature

-Goodman and Stuhlmüller (2013) basic Scalar Implicature model:
+Scalar implicature stands as the poster child of pragmatic inference.
+Utterances are strengthened---via implicature---from a relatively weak literal interpretation to a pragmatic interpretation that goes beyond the literal semantics: "Some of the apples are red," an utterance compatible with all of the apples being red, gets strengthed to "Some but not all of the apples are red."
+The mecahnisms underlying this process have been discussed at length.
+Goodman and Stuhlmüller (2013) apply an RSA treatment to the phenomenon and formally articulate the model by which scalar implicatures get calculated:

 ~~~~
-// Here is the code from the Goodman and Stuhlmüller basic SI model
+// Here is the code from the basic scalar implicature model

 // speaker optimality parameter var alpha = 2;